 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
 SFAS 157 provides a single definition of fair value, along with a framework for measuring it, and requires additional disclosure about using fair value to measure assets and liabilities.
 SFAS 157 emphasizes that fair value measurement is market-based, not entity-specific, and establishes a fair value hierarchy in which the highest priority is quoted prices in active markets.
 Under SFAS 157, fair value measurements are disclosed according to their level within this hierarchy.
 While SFAS 157 does not add any new fair value measurements, it does change current practice in certain ways, including requiring entities to include their own credit standing when measuring their liabilities.
 SFAS 157 was effective for us on January 1, 2008.
 In February 2008, the FASB issued FASB Staff Position FAS 157-2, Effective Date of FASB Statement No. 157 ("FSP 157-2"), which delays the effective date of SFAS 157 for all nonrecurring fair value measurements of nonfinancial assets and nonfinancial liabilities until fiscal years beginning after November 15, 2008.
-The nonfinancial assets, net; and Goodwill in our consolidated balance sheets.
+The nonfinancial assets and nonfinancial liabilities to which SFAS 157 was not applied for the are included under the captions Property and equipment, net; Intangible assets, net; and Goodwill in our consolidated balance sheets.
 We have not determined the effect that the application of SFAS 157 for all nonrecurring fair value measurements of nonfinancial assets and liabilities will have on our consolidated financial statements.
 The partial adoption of SFAS 157 for financial assets and financial liabilities did not impact our consolidated results of operations or financial condition.